Ad: This is a sponsored post

-I’ve raved about Cranks before when I partnered with them on my Homity Pie re-vamp, Swiss-Style Homity Pie, so when they got in touch to ask if I would be interested in hosting a Cranks Supperclub to celebrate the launch of the new Winter Menu down at the Cranks Kitchen in Totnes, Devon, I jumped at the chance!
+I've raved about Cranks before when I partnered with them on a Homity Pie re-vamp, so when they got in touch to ask if I would be interested in hosting a Cranks Supperclub to celebrate the launch of the new Winter Menu down at the Cranks Kitchen in Totnes, Devon, I jumped at the chance!

 Hosting a supperclub sounded like a lot of fun, (a supperclub is basically a pop-up restaurant in your own home).
 Well-established and regular supperclubs can do really well, and be great fun for both hosts and guests.
 Take a look at this Guardian article for tips on starting your own!
 However, rather than unleashing my food on the unsuspecting general public, I opted for the slightly safer option of inviting some lovely friends for a Cranks supper instead.

-Next came the main course.
-Cranks Kitchen has a fabulous winter-warmer tagine on their menu, and I decided to take the idea and make my own Moroccan-inspired Lemony Sweet Potato & Olive Tagine, full of preserved lemons, dried apricots, chilli and cinnamon, bringing a little whiff of North Africa to this chilly corner of Hertfordshire.
+Cranks Kitchen has a fabulous winter-warmer tagine on their menu, and I decided to take the idea and make my own Moroccan-inspired Lemony Sweet Potato & Olive Vegan Tagine, full of preserved lemons, dried apricots, chilli and cinnamon, bringing a little whiff of North Africa to this chilly corner of Hertfordshire.